jaydio/routeros-scripts/addresslists/README.md

 $ ssh admin@192.168.88.1 "import 00-SetGlobalVarsAddressLists.rsc"
 ```

-There's no need for a reboot - the variables will be available right away.
-Additionally a scheduler entry is installed to ensure that such variables are being declared during boot time.
-Now, depending on what address lists you'd like to install, select the respective installation script and upload it to the target router.
+There's no need for a reboot - the variables will be instantiated right away.
+Additionally a scheduler entry is installed to ensure that such variables are being declared at boot time.
+Now, depending on what address lists you'd like to install simply select the respective installation script and upload it to the target router.

-In the following example we'll try to install the dshield blacklist.
-Unlike other lists which can contain several thousands of entries the dshield list only consists of 20 entries and fits easily onto any routerboard hardware w/o eating up to many resources:
+In the following example we'll install the dshield blacklist.
+Unlike other lists which can contain several thousands of entries the dshield list only consists of 20 entries and fits easily onto any routerboard hardware w/o eating up to many resources or wasting to many write cycles on the embedded flashrom:

 ```
 $ scp 04-installBlacklistDshield.rsc admin@192.168.88.1: